 All of these need to be done *alone* to be effective.
 I like using music with high-stimulation meditations.

-Examples would be cycling, jogging, swimming, dancing, fast walking, or even aggressive rocking, humming and vocalisation.
+Examples would be cycling, jogging, swimming, dancing, fast walking, or maybe even aggressive rocking, humming and vocalisation.

 Make sure that when you feel a wave of bliss or motivation flow through your body you *do not respond* to it.
 These are high stimulation but we are still training our system to decouple from reactivity.